stuworx/node-ts-api-starter/README.md

 check the `tsconfig.json` for typescript config.

-check the `tslint.json` for typescript linter config.
+check the `.eslintrc` for linter config.

 ### Recommended editor
 `vscode`